IlMistico/h_ngm_n/README.md

 # The hangman game server

 This is an implementation of the hangman game in Python.
+It contains a lot of useful concepts to use FastAPI (endpoints, OAuth2, websockets...)

 ## Step 0: CLI game - COMPLETED
 Write the game engine and a simple `main_cli.py` for a single player to play the game from command line.